cyberscribe/casplay-dnd/index.md

 If more than six people can/want to play on a particular date, whoever doesn't play that wanted to play gets priority next time.
 Also, players with very limited availability should be given some priority.
 In short, we work it out--but six is the max. for a game.

 ## Character Generation
 The easiest way to make a character is to use the [D&D Beyond Character Builder](https://www.dndbeyond.com/characters/builder).
 Please use standard array or point buy rather than rolling for stats.
-You can use material from the PHB and any supplemental books as desired.
+You can use material from the PHB, any supplemental books published by WotC as desired.
+Please, no homebrew.
+It's just too hard to keep up with and ensure balance.
 Aim for an interesting character that you will be excited to play.

 ## Character Sheets
 You can then add your character to the [D&D Beyond campaign](https://www.dndbeyond.com/campaigns/3121548)[^2] (message DM for joining link) or transcribe it to paper.
 If you are using paper (which is totally fine), please send a picture of your sheet to the DM before the session.